How to Support Employees Through Parental Burnout

 The report will provide justified medical advice.
 It'll highlight the issues brought up by the individual's medical condition.

 The report will include any observations made by the healthcare professional.
-It's also include the results of any physical examination that took place.
+It also includes the results of any physical examination that took place.
 The DWP will contact you with the outcome on your claims.

 Remember, the professional that conducts your assessments doesn't make decisions about your allowance or benefits.